nanjekyejoannah-zz/SmartXchange/README.md

 * Configuration

 * Database creation
+Running on sqlite3 for development and postgres in production

 * Database initialization

 * How to run the test suite

 * Services (job queues, cache servers, search engines, etc.)

 * Deployment instructions
+Runs Heroku

 * ...